ejolly/py-utilz/docs/pipes.md

 )
 ```

-Of course `gather` works with any output that's a tuple or list such as the outputs of `append` and `spread`:
+Of course `gather` works with any output that's a tuple or list such, as the outputs of `append` and `spread`:

 ```python